 Work in Progress

 Although I frequently decide to concentrate only on one book at a time, I inevitably find myself with more ideas than I need, so end up with several works in progress.
-At the moment, I’m busy with three new books:
+At the moment, I’m busy with four new books:

 A long Cool Glass of Murder